Sky Ride: History

-The Century of Progress Exposition committee sought an exciting signature attraction, one that would be remembered like the Eiffel Tower from the 1889 Paris World's Fair or the Ferris wheel of the 1893 Chicago World's Fair.
+The Century of Progress Exposition committee sought an exciting signature attraction, one that would be remembered like the Eiffel Tower, from the 1889 Paris World's Fair, or the Ferris wheel of the 1893 Chicago World's Fair.
 One proposal under consideration, to be underwritten by Montgomery Ward, was called the Tower of Water and Light—a 250-foot-tall tower with water flowing down the outside and elevators traveling to observation platforms.
 When the Montgomery Ward company backed out of its offer to finance the tower, the commission considered the Sky Ride.

 The Sky Ride, an idea suggested by an engineer named William L. Hamilton, would span the grounds and be relatively cheap to build.
-The ride was built in the span of six months prior to the fair's opening, by a consortium of five companies: Great Lakes Dredge and Dock Company, Inland Steel, John Roebling and Sons, Mississippi Valley Structural Steel and Otis Elevator at a cost of about $1 million.
+The ride was built in the span of six months prior to the fair's opening, by a consortium of five companies: Great Lakes Dredge and Dock Company, Inland Steel Company, John Roebling and Sons, Mississippi Valley Structural Steel and Otis Elevator at a cost of about $1 million.

 The ride had a capacity of 5,000 people per hour.
 It was reported that the attraction had 2,616,389 riders in 1933 and a total of about 4.5 million during the course of the fair.
 At the time of construction the span between towers was one of the longest in the world, allegedly exceeded in span only by the George Washington Bridge, and the towers were higher than any of the skyscrapers in Chicago.
 It was reported that it contained 2,000 tons of steel, 100 mi of cabling and that the cableway had a breaking strength of 220,000 pounds per square inch.

 The Sky Ride was demolished at the conclusion of the fair.
 The west tower was brought down using 120 pounds of dynamite.
-The east tower was toppled on August 29, 1935 using 1,500 pounds of thermite charges to melt ten-foot sections near the bottom of two of the legs.
+The east tower was toppled on August 29, 1935, using 1,500 pounds of thermite charges to melt ten-foot sections near the bottom of two of the legs.
 When the thermite was fired, the two legs collapsed and the tower fell on its side.